Comcast and Charter Agree Not To Compete Against Each Other In Wireless

 ... they TRADED infrastructure in order to not compete and agreed to no encroach on each others territory?

-And anti-consumer continues (Score:3)
+And anti-consumer continues (Score:4, Insightful)

 Almost all cable companies are monopolies in their respective areas... which is already extremely anti-competitive.
 Don't like your cable company's pricing, service, or policies?
 Well too F***ing bad!
 Your choice is pretty much zip (most areas don't have any other reasonable broadband option, and we are not just talking rural).